 "Now comes 'The Moral.'
-As you could not speak on the great Ionian question, why not write on it?
+As you could not speak on the great Ionian question, why not \write\ on it?
 Write down what you would or could have said on the subject.
-Take two or three hours of leisure and quiet; write with great deliberation, but write on till the subject is concluded.
+Take two or three hours of leisure and quiet; write with great deliberation, but \write on\ till the subject is concluded.
 No deferring, no bit by bit piecework, but all offhand.
-No correction, not a word to be altered; once written let it stand.
+No \correction\, not a word to be altered; once written let it stand.
 Put the Essay aside for a month.
-Then criticize it with your best judgment-the order and sequence of facts, its verbal defects, its want or superabundance of detail, etc., etc."
+Then criticize it with your best judgment--the order and sequence of facts, its verbal defects, its want or superabundance of illustration, its want or superabundance of detail, etc., etc."